mohamedeliwa/users-data-server/README.md

 A simple server consists of two APIs

 - `POST /users`
-    > used to populate the mongodb with dummy users data
+    > used to populate the mongodb with dummy users data,
+    you don't need to send any data with the POST request.
+    Just hit this end-point with an empty request body, while the mongodb connected and it will be automatically populated.

 - `GET /users`
     > used to fetch users data